gantsign/ansible_role_ctop/README.md

 # Directory to store files downloaded for ctop
 ctop_download_dir: "{{ x_ansible_download_dir | default(ansible_env.HOME + '/.ansible/tmp/downloads') }}"
 ```

+The role should automatically determine your operating system and architecture.
+If it does not, then these can be set with:

+* `ctop_os`: tested with `linux` and `darwin`
+* `ctop_architecture`: tested with `amd64`, `arm`, and `arm64`.

+Note that combinations of these values only work to the extent that there are
+pre-built binaries of ctop available.

 Example Playbook
 ----------------